Ranuncolo/umbrella/README.md

 Then go to Interfacing Options > Advanced > I2C > Enable
 Also Interfacing Options > Advanced > SPI > Enable

-To compile and run the I<sup>2</sup>C software:

- > g++ umbrella.cpp geti2c.cpp computation.cpp -o weather

- > ./weather

-To compile and run the SPI software:

- > g++ -c WindSpiMain.cpp g++ -fpermissive -Wall WindSpi.cpp WindSpiMain.cpp -o outBin

- > ./outBin

-The next step of this project is to combine these two sections and have the code run on startup in headless mode.

-In final_code folder is it possible to run all the sensors together compiling:
+In the final code is it possible to run all the sensors together compiling:

 > g++ umbrella.cpp geti2c.cpp computation.cpp WindSpi.cpp -o weather